lynxoskar/data_mesh/presentation.md

 ---

-### System of records [SOR]
+### System of records
 Systems of records (SOR) are traditional, centralized systems that serve as the authoritative source for specific data and/or functions within an organization. **Operative flow**

 --

 **SOR cont.**
 *   Place oriented
 *   Mutable - Deduplicated data
 *   Atomic operations - transactional
 *   Consistency - single source of thruth
-* Slow change - limited agility, system modeling creates bottlenecks
+*   Slow change - system modeling creates bottlenecks
 *   No inherent change tracking
-* Scalability.
-* Limited selfservice, discoverebility.
+*   Limited selfservice, discoverebility.*

 ---